-Perhaps the greatest benefit of the root canal procedure is that you are able to retain your natural tooth rather than have it removed.
+One of the greatest benefits of the root canal procedure is that you are able to retain your natural tooth rather than have it removed.
 An infected tooth should be treated as soon as possible though to avoid the need for a tooth extraction.
 Tooth infection spreads very quickly, so it is crucial that you treat it sooner rather than later.

 Dr. Gauthier performs root canal procedures in the comfort of his Northborough, MA dental office near you.
 He makes it his goal that patients are made to feel as comfortable and relaxed as possible before, during, and after treatment.

 Root Canal Symptoms

 The term “root canal” actually refers to the natural cavity at the center of the tooth.
 The tooth’s nerve is located inside the root canal, surrounded by soft tissue called the pulp.
 If the tooth is damaged or has decay, bacteria and debris can enter the root canal area and cause an infection.

 How do you know if you need a root canal?
 Some patients do not experience any symptoms that would indicate the need for a root canal procedure, however, if the infection is not treated symptoms may present themselves in the form of severe pain.
 Other patients, however, may experience painful symptoms as soon as the infection forms including:

 - Severe toothache or tooth pain, particularly when chewing or biting